 initGenerate a Shuttle project from a template

-runRun a Shuttle service locally
+runRun a project locally

-deployDeploy a Shuttle service
+deployDeploy a project

-deploymentManage deployments of a Shuttle service [aliases: depl]
+deploymentManage deployments [aliases: depl]

-projectManage projects on Shuttle [aliases: proj]
+projectManage Shuttle projects [aliases: proj]

 resourceManage resources [aliases: res]